JPPD

 THE BELFAST LECTURE ....03/02/2020

-THE DEPTH OF LANDSCAPE
+THE DEPTH OF THE LANDSCAPE

 Jean-Pierre Pranlas-Descours, PDAA – Belfast Queen's University -Arcsoc Visualising Architecture Lecture Series